 - Maturity Premium

 The further in the future the maturity of a company’s bonds, the greater the price will fluctuate when interest rates change.
 That’s because of the maturity premium.
 Here’s a very simplified version to illustrate the concept: Imagine you own a $10,000 bond with a 7% yield when it is issued that will mature in 30 years.
-Each year, you will receive $700 in interest in the mail.
+Each year, you will receive $700 in interest.
 Thirty years in the future, you will get your original $10,000 back.
 Now, if you were going to sell your bond the next day, you would likely get around the same amount (minus, perhaps, a liquidity premium as we already discussed.)

-For more information, check out the article 3 Bond Investing Strategies for Long-Term Investors to pick up some techniques that might help you make money, and reduce risk, in your fixed income portfolio.
+For more information, check out the article 3 Bond Investing Strategies for Long-Term Investors to pick up some techniques that might help you make money, and reduce risk, in your fixed-income portfolio.